bkellman/WeightedMeanCompletion/README.md

 - The Phylogenic database is based on cophenetic distance between the 742 species.

 ### Collect Phenotype data

 - Curated phenotype information was collected from bacdive [DSMZ](https://bacdive.dsmz.de) for type strain species.

 ### Collect Phylogeny data

 - A cophenetic distance matrix was curated based on the available species from [Phylophlan](https://huttenhower.sph.harvard.edu/phylophlan)
 - The benefit of matching species to Phylophlan is two fold.
-First, the Phylophlan included taxonomy represent well classified species.
+First, the Phylophlan included taxonomy represent the best classified species in each genus.
+While mainting a good phylogenic spread of all bacterial groups.
 Second, this method allows for "new" bacterial species to be accurately inserted into the distance matrix based on the Phylophlan genome insertion method.

 ### Coding Tasks